Top of the World (1955 film): Production

 Top of the World began as a Warner Bros. vehicle with filming taking place in 1953 when the then director Felix Feist, "air boss" Paul Mantz and cinematographer William H. Clothier were dispatched to Ladd Army Airfield and Baker Island Airfield in Alaska.
 The group were able to spend a month with USAF units filming their operations.

 While in Alaska, the Warner Bros. crew were on hand to film a dramatic rescue mission from the B-25 camera ship brought by Paul Mantz.
 The scene was later incorporated in the final film.
 Shortly after, in 1954, the film rights were acquired by Lippert Pictures and United Artists.

 Clothier was in charge of the aerial sequences.
 He said he used an Arriflex 35 camera to shoot scenes in the film.
 Paul Mantz used his B-25 bomber as a camera platform for the production, as well as flying as a contract pilot in aerial scenes.

 Reception

-Top of the World opened in Los Angeles on April 25, 1955 to generally positive critical reviews.
+Top of the World opened in Los Angeles on April 25, 1955, to generally positive critical reviews.
 Variety noted that, "Details here are handled in such a fashion as to be interesting without becoming tedious as they blend into and service the personal dramatics."

-Aviation film historian Stephen Pendo in Aviation in the Cinema, considered Top of the World to have "... some exciting moments during survival and rue scenes."
+Aviation film historian Stephen Pendo in Aviation in the Cinema, considered Top of the World to have "... some exciting moments during survival and rescue scenes."